-- 1. For every class missed that is unexcused, a student will lose 2 (two) points from the grade in that class at the end of the marking term in which the unexcused absence occurred. - 2.
-Students who are absent from class or school for a reason NOT excused by the Dean or Principal will not be allowed to make up work for the class or day missed, and will receive no credit for any assignments/ tests/quizzes due that day. - 3.
-Students who CUT a class may also be subject to the following consequences: - 1st cut: Up to 3 days after school detention and parent notification. - 2nd cut: Up to 6 days after school detention and parent notification. - 3rd cut+: One day of suspension, a parent conference, possible loss of school privileges (i.e. student parking).
+- Students who are absent from class or school for a reason NOT excused by the Dean or Principal will not be allowed to make up work for the class or day missed and will receive no credit for any assignments/ tests/quizzes due that day. - 3.
+Students who CUT a class may also be subject to the following consequences: - 1st cut: Up to 3 days after school detention and parent notification. - $\bullet \quad \hbox{2nd cut:} \qquad \quad \hbox{Up to 6 days after school detention and parent notification.}$ - 3rd cut+: One day of suspension, a parent conference, possible loss of school privileges (i.e. student parking).